j-pel/dynamite/README.md

 Then, open a browser to localhost:8080.
 There is a sample site configured to serve static and dynamic content, including broadcasting through websockets.

-Several sites could be configured to work at the same time and from different locations.
-It is possible to change the content of the site dynamically without ever stopping the server.
+Several sites could be configured to work at the same time, listening to different ports and serving content comming from  different locations.
+There is a default site listening to port 9999 that permit to configure Dynamite and manage the options for the sites dynamically without ever stopping the server.

 It is very easy to setup a working site on Dynamite.
 Each site is composed by: